Separation and Divorce Archives

 Follow Stephanie on Facebook.

 Separation and divorce can be a very emotional process, with each party holding a different idea about what is “fair” in a divorce settlement.
-While some assets like money in a joint bank account might be fairly easy to divide, others, like the family home, may carry more emotional value and be more difficult to “split” in a divorce settlement.
+While some assets, like money in a joint bank account, might be fairly easy to divide, others, like the family home, may carry more emotional value and be more difficult to “split” in a divorce settlement.
+Before you begin dividing assets or making legal decisions, it’s important to review your divorce settlement checklist to ensure you’re covering all necessary areas.

 Divorce Settlements – Does Fair Mean a 50/50 Split?